ianleon/Blog/episodes/ep4.md

 // ...
 ```

-We have created a different filter and set it on the viewfinder.
-This is a better design because now we can reuse that same filter, with the same configuration, to process captured images and save them to the photos library.
+This is a better design because we can reuse that same filter, with the same configuration, to process captured images and save them to the photos library.

 As a fun exercise, we can try various filters.
 Here is a set of filter configurations that we can try passing to the viewfinder.
 Try changing the values and see what they do.